-- 956. The bank statements of Homix reflect regular large transfers to the accounts of two local entities, Ballatore Brands (Pty) Ltd ("Ballatore Brands") and Bapu Trading Close Corporation ("Bapu Trading") respectively.
+- 955. The bank statements of Homix reflect regular large transfers to the accounts of two local entities, Ballatore Brands (Pty) Ltd ("Ballatore Brands") and Bapu Trading Close Corporation ("Bapu Trading") respectively.
 Notably, during April 2014, an amount of R34.5 million (including VAT) in respect of the Cisco transaction was transferred from Neotel to the Homix account at Standard Bank, after which the entire amount was depleted by means of electronic transfers to Ballatore Brands and Bapu Trading.
 The sole director of Ballatore Brands was Mr Mohamed Akram Khan who was the sole director of Syngen Distribution (Pty) Ltd ("Syngen").
-It appears from the statements of Bapu Trading's bank account held with Standard Bank that funds received from Homix were mainly transferred to Syngen's bank accounts.
-1369 - 957.
+It appears from the statements of Bapu Trading's bank account held with Standard Bank that funds received from Homix were mainly transferred to Syngen's bank accounts. - 956.
 The disbursement of the funds in the Homix Standard Bank accounts (including the money paid by Neotel) breached the Exchange Control Regulations.
-The exchange control function of the SARB is primarily governed by section 9 of the Currency and Exchanges Act 1371 read with the Exchange Control Regulations.
-The Exchange Control Regulations prohibit various transactions which may only be entered into with the permission of the Treasury or persons authorised by the Treasury. - 958.
-Most foreign exchange transactions are dealt with by authorised dealers, appointed to act as such in terms of the Exchange Control Regulations.
-No person may use or
+The exchange control function of the SARB is primarily governed by section 9 of the Currency and Exchanges Act read with the Exchange Control Regulations.
+The Exchange Control Regulations prohibit various transactions which may only be entered into with the permission of the Treasury or persons authorised by the Treasury.

-1367 Exh BB12, SEM-23-26; and Annexure 20, SEM-353 et seq
+&lt;sup>1367 Exh BB12, SEM-23-26; and Annexure 20, SEM-353 et seq

-1369 Exh BB12, SEM-25-26, paras 73-76
+Exh BB12, SEM-25-26, paras 73-76